AdamSobieski/Narratology/README.md

 ## Computational Poetics

-In what cases does it make a sense for two or more interpretations to be simultaneously valid?
+When does it make sense for two or more interpretations to be simultaneously valid?
 When can interpretations be combined?
 When are interpretations mutually exclusive?

 ## Computational Narratology